manu-mannattil/configs/README.md

     install.sh --list
     install.sh --list-groups

-One can also use a symlink farm manager like [GNU Stow][1] to install the configuration files on a per-target basis.
+One can also use a symlink farm manager like [GNU Stow][stow] to install the configuration files on a per-target basis.
 For instance, to install the configuration files for Vim and Mutt, from the cloned repository, one could issue the command